Kaimukī, Hawaii: History

-In the 19th century, the area was a farm of King Kalākaua, where ostriches roamed wild over the mountain side.
+In the 19th century, the area now known as Kaimukī was a farm of King Kalākaua's, where wild ostriches roamed over the mountain side.
 It later became the site of a carnation farm for funeral flowers.
-Now a mix of residential area with a small business district (mainly restaurants and service industries), it is located in the urbanized Honolulu region near Kahala and Diamond Head.
+Kaimukī is now a mixed use area, consisting of a residential area with a small business district (mainly restaurants and service industries).
+It is located in the urbanized Honolulu region near Kahala and Diamond Head, Oah'u, Hawai'i.

 Kaimukī is an ancient Hawaiian name.
 Its name comes from Ka imu kī meaning "The ti root oven" in the Hawaiian language.
 The area was known for the many ovens used to bake roots of kī Cordyline fruticosa, or ti, into a sweet food similar to candy.

 Kaimukī's main street is Waialae Avenue, pronounced /waɪəlaɪ/.
 Several restaurants and stores are located on this street, as well as Kaimukī District Park.

-Pu‘u o Kaimukī aka “Kaimukī Hill” is the predominant feature of the area and has been a reservoir, a telegraph station, an observatory, and now a park.
+Puʻu o Kaimukī “Kaimukī Hill” is the predominant feature of the area and has been a reservoir, a telegraph station, an observatory, and now a park.
 A metallic Christmas tree now stands on top of the hill, which is also called Menehune Hill.